Local resident and tour guide Shelah Allen talks with Stuart Forster and provides insider tips on things to do in Lunenburg, Nova Scotia.

 Further information

-See the Nova Scotia and Discover Canada sites for more information on Lunenburg.
+See the Nova Scotia and Destination Canada sites for more information on Lunenburg.

 Photos illustrating this post are by Why Eye Photography.

-Stuart Forster is a travel writer who specialises in writing about Canada.
+Stuart Forster is an award-winning travel writer who specialises in writing about Canada.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.